learn-co-curriculum/react-redux-project-planning/README.md

 **Use this document to help you complete this [planning form][]**

+> **Note:** Keep in mind that the Ask a Question is not permitted to help while
+> you are building your projects.
+Use the internet and the resources provided in
+> this document if you get stuck!

 ## How to Get Started On a Successful Project Build

 1. Read through the project requirements here carefully before getting started.